PowerSheetco/rss-reader-upwork/manual.md

 --

-Have ideas on how to improve this manual?
-[Let us know.](mailto:powersheetco@gmail.com)
+Have suggestion on how to improve this manual?
+[Let us know!](mailto:powersheetco@gmail.com)